RobRendell/gTove/README.md

     orthogonal, so only gmOnly data is saved in GM tabletop, and merge them together, so they can't be out of sync.
 * Attached minis don't snap elevation/position (sometimes?  start with different elevations?), and can be hidden for going above interest level Y.
 * Prevent dice from re-rolling when you re-open tabletop (probably just clear them if they have a result?)
-* Adding a scenario with minis with old (i.e. missing) visibility values to a tabletop didn't update to default values.
-* In map editor, after setting the grid with the drop-down, it retains focus as you start to move the pushpins, so using the arrow keys to bump the pushpins also re-opens/navigates in the dropdown.
 * Tabletop permission to disabled "Combine Devices" on the tabletop.
 * Make it possible to override the tabletop scale settings on specific scenarios?
 Specific maps?
 * Give haptic feedback on long press to start rubber band (and other times?): window.navigator.vibrate(200); // vibrate for 200ms